-Red Hat®, Inc. began when a small businessman met a geek at a tech conference.
-Marc Ewing was the technologist busy hacking, debugging, and spinning his own distribution of Linux® on CDs from his home in Raleigh, North Carolina.
+Red Hat® Inc. began when a small businessman met a geek at a tech conference.
+Marc Ewing was the geek—hacking, debugging, and spinning his own distribution of Linux® on CDs from his home in Raleigh, North Carolina.

-Bob Young was a visionary small businessman running a computer supply catalog business out of his home in Connecticut.
-Young noticed a growing interest in Linux, so he began to buy Ewing’s Red Hat Linux CDs.
-He sold out of them so many times that he and Ewing joined forces, and Red Hat Software was born in 1995 with Young as CEO.
+Bob Young was the businessman—running a computer supply catalog business out of his home in Connecticut.
+He noticed a growing interest in Linux, so he began to buy Ewing’s CDs.
+Young sold out of them so many times that he and Ewing joined forces, and Red Hat Software was born in 1995, with Young as CEO.

-At the time, Red Hat offered a favorable alternative to Microsoft, which was in trouble with the U.S. Justice Department for monopolistic practices.
-Instead of protecting trade secrets and filing patents for expensive proprietary products, Red Hat offered a stable, accessible distribution of a constantly evolving, community-developed operating system called Linux.
+Instead of protecting trade secrets and filing patents for expensive proprietary products, Red Hat took a radically different approach to software: a stable, accessible distribution of a constantly evolving, community-developed operating system called Linux.

 To be the defining technology company of the 21st century, and through our actions, strengthen the social fabric by continually democratizing content and technology.

-Jim Whitehurst became president and CEO of Red Hat in December of 2007, and in 2009, he initiated a new, collaborative mission statement that told the world not only of Red Hat’s dedication to open source, but also to the open source way:
+Jim Whitehurst became President and CEO of Red Hat in 2007.
+He initiated a new collaborative mission statement in 2009 that told the world not only of Red Hat’s dedication to open source but also to the open source way:

 To be the catalyst in communities of customers, contributors, and partners creating better technology the open source way.